ryhkml/on-premise-tasks/README.md

 BACKUP_CRON_PATTERN_SQLITE=
 ```

-### How to use the Google Cloud Storage backup method
+### Set up authentication for Google Cloud Storage

-1. Create a service account first and do not grant any access, just create!
+1. Create a service account and do not grant any access, just create!
 [For more information visit](https://cloud.google.com/iam/docs/service-accounts-create#creating)
-2. Create a service account key. (select the JSON format) [For more information visit](https://cloud.google.com/iam/docs/keys-create-delete#creating)
+2. Create a new key (select the JSON format) [For more information visit](https://cloud.google.com/iam/docs/keys-create-delete#creating)
 3. Go to Google Cloud Storage, create a bucket
 4. Click the three-dot icon in the corner of the bucket table to perform more actions, then click edit access
 5. Click add principal